demirelarda/AdTracker/README.md

-# Advioo
+# AdTracker

 ## Description

-Introducing our revolutionary new app that lets you turn your vehicle into a moving billboard!
-With our app, users can choose from a range of eye-catching advertisements to wrap their vehicle with and earn extra income while they drive.
-Imagine cruising around town in a sleek, professionally branded car or truck, all while making money on the side.
-Our app is currently exclusive to Canada, giving Canadian drivers the chance to be part of this exciting new venture before anyone else.
+Turn your car into more than just a mode of transportation!
+With our app, you can wrap your vehicle in stylish advertisements, earning extra income while making a statement on the road.
+And here's the best part for businesses: they can set specific regions where they want their ads to be showcased.
+So, as a driver, when you travel within these designated areas, you'll earn for displaying the ad.
+It's a win-win!
+Businesses ensure their ads get maximum visibility in their target zones, and drivers profit from staying within these boundaries.
+Dive into this exciting venture and redefine your driving experience.
 ## Technical Details
 * Test driven development
 * MVVM